francescasuba/OnTrack/README.md

 #### Scenario
 As an OnTrack user, I want to be able to log into the app so that I can access my account and my tasks.
 #### Examples:
+#### 2.1
-- Given:
+- Given: the option to log-in is available
-- When:
+- When: I log in
-- Then:

-Notes:
-- Requirements:
-  - Search for tasks
-  - Login option
-  - Create tasks
+- Then: I should be able to access all of the tasks I've created in the past
+### Requirement 3
+#### Scenario
+As an OnTrack user, I want to be able to search for task names and keywords so that I can access the specific tasks I want quickly.
+#### Examples:
+#### 3.1
-  - Add tasks
+- Given: tasks that contain the keyword 'Assignment' exist
-- When the user searches for data that is in the list, what they searched for should be populated.
-When there is nothing in the list that corresponds to the user's search, an error message should appear.
-When there are multiple sets of data, all data should appear in a clear, consecutive format.
+- When: I search the word 'Assignment'
+- Then: I receive a list of all my tasks that contain the word 'Assignment'
+#### 3.2
+- Given: tasks that contain the keyword 'Exam' do NOT exist
+- When: I search the word 'Exam'
+- Then: I receive an error message explaining that no existing tasks contain the word 'Exam'

 ## Class Diagram
 ![OnTrack Class Diagram](https://github.com/francescasuba/OnTrack/blob/78ccd194ab1f1cda02d203638572429308269c1f/OnTrack%20Class%20Diagram.png)